mattherman/MbDotNet/docs/v4-to-v5-migration.md

 - The `CreateHttpImposter`, `CreateHttpsImposter`, and `CreateTcpImposter` methods on `MountebankClient` have been updated to actually create imposters in Mountebank rather than act as simple factory methods for the imposter objects
 - The `Submit` methods on `MountebankClient` have been removed since the imposter creation methods now handle submission to Mountebank
 - Imposter configuration (ex. `RecordRequests`) is now exposed via properties on the imposters themselves rather than through arguments to the imposter creation methods
+- The `Behavior` class has been renamed to `WaitBehavior` and a constructor was added for setting the latency value
+- Responses now require an array of behaviors instead of a single one
 - The `Headers` and `QueryParameters` properties on `HttpPredicateFields` now have a type of `IDictionary<string, object>` instead of `IDictionary<string, string>` to support specifying arrays of values
 - The `Headers` property on `HttpResponseFields` now has a type of `IDictionary<string, object>` instead of `IDictionary<string, string>` to support returning arrays of values
 - Various collection types in the models have been changed.
 See [#119](https://github.com/mattherman/MbDotNet/pull/119) for details.